drbobbeaty/DKit/README.md

 ### dkit::mpsc::LinkedFIFO

+The simplest MPSC (multiple-producer, single-consumer) queue is a simple linked FIFO (first-in, first-out) queue.
 In contrast to the CircularFIFO in this namespace, the LinkedFIFO allows for an unlimited size, constrained only by the available memory of the device.
 The trade-off is, of couse, that the elements placed in this queue have their storage allocated on the heap.
 In contrast to the CircularFIFO, whose size is predetermined, and whose locations are contiguous, the LinkedFIFO can have it's elements scattered around the memory space, and therefore not as efficient to access as the CircularFIFO.

 Yet, there will be times when this is not a significant downside, and the fact that the implementation is simple, and efficient makes up for the slight inefficiency in the accessing of elements in the queue.

+### dkit::mpsc::CircularFIFO

+The fastest MPSC queue is a simple circular FIFO queue.
+The implementation of this is very similar to that of the SPSC circular FIFO queue, with the significant differences coming into play in the data structures as well as the implementation of the `push()` and `pop()` methods.

+The big difference in this implementation is that in order to allow for multiple producers, we had to ensure that the `push()` method did ONE and _only one_ atomic operation to find a new, open, spot for the incoming data.
+This means that the "increment and test" scheme in the SPSC CircularFIFO will NOT work, and we had to come up with something a little more interesting.

+SImilarly, the `pop()` method needed to take into account that we have but a single thread hitting this method, and yet we needed to make sure that we integrated nicely with the data structures that were necessary for the multiple producers.

 Utility/Helper Classes
 ----------------------